z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpcrondump.md

 :   This option will be deprecated in a future release.

--H \(disable recording dump details\)
+-H \(deactivate recording dump details\)
-:   Disable recording details of database dump in database table `public.gpcrondump_history` in the database supplied via -x option.
+:   Deactivate recording details of database dump in database table `public.gpcrondump_history` in the database supplied via -x option.
 If not specified, the utility will create/update the history table.
 The `-H` option cannot be selected with the `-h` option.

     **Note:** The `gpcrondump` utility creates the `public.gpcrondump_history` table by default.
 If the `public` schema has been deleted from the database, you must specify the `-H` option to prevent `gpcrondump` from returning an error when it attempts to create the table.